devjoshua312/Organisation-Management-Tool/README.md

 2. Now, search for 'IAM' in the search bar
    > Proceed to create a new user in your organization which can interact with these databases.
    > When setting permissions, make sure to select 'AmazonS3FullAccess' permission for your user.
-3. Finally, copy the relevant data, and update the .env file.
+3. Finally, copy the relevant data [AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY] which can be found in the user information page, and update the .env file.

 > For information on creating, accessing and viewing your mongo dbs, [Mongo Docs](https://www.mongodb.com/docs/atlas/)